-- Students who elect to undertake directed study shall follow the guidelines set forth in regulation III.D. - b.
+- 1. Students who elect to undertake directed study shall follow the guidelines set forth in regulation III.D. - 2.
 Directed study cannot be substituted for distributional requirements or required courses.
-No exceptions are allowed other than with prior written approval of the Director of the Environmental Law Center or the Director's designee.
+No exceptions are allowed other than with prior written approval of the Director of the Environmen tal Law Center or the Director's designee.